By: Allison Williams, Director of NVP Labs

 But who better to do that work than entrepreneurs like Emeka who are invested in the City’s future?
 Any elected official can talk at length about Newark’s history as a capital of innovation, but a government incentive did not help Thomas Edison to invent the lightbulb, and no tax package could do what Audible has done for Newark since moving its headquarters here 10 years ago.
 Audible is now the city’s fastest growing private employer, with deep ties to the local school system, pipelines to internships and employment, and incentives in place encouraging employees to live local, buy local and support the local economy.
 Audible is a force driving Newark’s comeback story – not simply by giving (although they do that too) – but by growing, training, hiring and innovating.

 As we continue to write Newark’s next chapter, NVP is taking lessons learned at Audible and applying them to tech startups.
 By focusing on solution-driven, tech startups in the B2B space – all headquartered right here in Newark – we have the ability to revolutionize the city’s entire landscape.
-Today, in our Labs program, we are funding companies transforming everything from background checks (Vetty) to small business lending (LendingFront).
+Today, we are funding companies transforming everything from background checks (Vetty) to small business lending (LendingFront).
 We are betting on entrepreneurs like Vlada Lotkina who developed a better way for parents and teachers to collaborate (ClassTag), and Wole Coaxum who is reinventing the way minority communities access mainstream banking services (MoCaFi).
 We believe in our companies’ ability to shake up entrenched industries – the way Designity is modernizing the traditional advertising agency model and access to creative talent.
 We are investing in entrepreneurs who have identified problems and deployed 21st century, tech-based solutions to challenge the status quo.
-[Learn more about the companies and entrepreneurs participating in our Labs program at our Demo Day presentation on June 27th from 12-4pm at the Prudential Center]

 We aren’t alone.
 Some of New Jersey’s biggest employers like Panasonic, Prudential, Dun & Bradstreet have partnered with us, providing mentorship and strategic opportunities for the companies we are supporting.
 Even the New Jersey State government is starting to catch up, with the Murphy administration offering financial incentives to support entrepreneurship and boost the state’s innovation economy.
 NVP’s managing Partners Tom Wisniewski and Dan Borok have been advocates for an investment-based approach to revitalizing Newark, growing industry – and the community – from the inside out.
 The right investments can offer new ways of doing business, enhanced ways to service customers, and grow a network and ecosystem built on productivity.